-The bq2407x series of devices are integrated Li-ion linear chargers and system power path management devices targeted at space-limited portable applications.
-The devices operate from either a USB port or AC adapter and support charge currents up to 1.5A.
-The input voltage range with input overvoltage protection supports unregulated adapters.
-The USB input current limit accuracy and start up sequence allow the bq2407x to meet USB-IF inrush current specification.
-Additionally, the input dynamic power management (V{IN} -DPM) prevents the charger from crashing incorrectly configured USB sources.
+The bq2407x series of devices are integrated Li-Ion linear chargers and system power path management targeted at space-limited applications.
+The devices operate from either a USB port or an AC adapter and support charge currents up to 1.5 A. The input voltage range with input overvoltage protection supports unregulated adapters.
+The USB input current limit accuracy and start up sequence allow the bq2407x to meet USB-IF inrush current specifications.
+Additionally, the input dynamic power management (V{IN}-DPM) prevents the charger from crashing incorrectly configured USB sources.